SiaK4/cGAN-image-to-temperature-mapping/README.md

 ---
 # Dataset and Checkpoints
 A sample of the dataset is provided in this repo.
 Full dataset will be available only upon reasonable requests from the corresponding authors of the paper.
-You can download the checkpoints for the generator and discriminator from [Link Text](https://huggingface.co/SiaK4/Image_to_IR/tree/main)
+You can download the checkpoints for the generator and discriminator from [Chekpoints](https://huggingface.co/SiaK4/Image_to_IR/tree/main)